How to Crochet a Stacked Double Crochet – Alternative Turning Chain for Straight Edges

 What I am Wearing

-The Free Crochet Pattern Super Simple Shawl uses a crochet crowd favorite small filet crochet mesh stitch combined with easy picot border.
+The Free Crochet Pattern Super Simple Shawl uses a crochet crowd favorite small filet crochet mesh stitch combined with an easy picot border.
 Made with the amazingly soft and ultra colorful Colorscapes yarn by Red Heart Yarns, this shawl is sure to become a favorite accessory either draped around the shoulders or around the neck like a shawlkerchief (my preferable way of wearing it ;-))

 You can find the FREE pattern on my website by clicking this link: https://marlybird.com/free-crochet-patterns/super-simple-shawl/